On this page:

 NOTE: All courses applied to the master's degree must be in courses at or above the 100 level.
 At least 50% must be in courses at or above the 200 level.
 Courses numbered below 100 are intended for undergraduates only and do not count toward graduate degrees.

 In every program, one-third of the total units must be taken for a letter grade.
-The only exception to this is the Joint Degree with the GSB – in this program students must take 27 of the required 35 units for a letter grade (only 8 units may be taken credit/no credit).
+The only exceptions to this are the Joint Degree with the GSB (in this program, students must take 27 of the required 35 units for a letter grade) and the Joint Degree with the Stanford Law School (in this program, students are permitted to take all MA coursework for Credit/No Credit).
 All students must also maintain a minimum 3.0 grade point average.
 For more detailed information on grading procedures, refer to the Stanford Bulletin.
 Before enrolling in an independent study, students should discuss the grading basis with the supervising faculty member.
 In some cases, where independent study credit is offered on both a letter and credit/no-credit basis, faculty may prefer one method over another.
 Please discuss this with the supervising faculty member prior to the University's change of grading basis deadline.

 Students must register in 11 or more units per term and pass at least eight units per term.
 The only exceptions to the 11-unit requirement in a given quarter are in cases of designated quarters in the EDS, ICE/IEPA, and LDT programs (see Program-Specific Requirements).
 Students who are approved to register in fewer than 11 units in a given term must pass at least six units.
 The academic progress requirements for students also include registration and timely completion of department and program requirements, such as completion of the Master's Program Proposal and the Master's Project.
-Students who do not meet minimal progress each term will be placed on registration or degree conferral hold until they are determined to have done so.
+Students who do not meet minimal progress each term are at risk of termination.

 As stated in the Stanford Bulletin, "All requirements for a master's degree must be completed within three years after the student's first term of enrollment in the master's program (five years for Honors Cooperative students).
 Students pursuing a coterminal master's degree must complete their requirements within three years of their first quarter of graduate standing."
 See the Bulletin for further information.

-Required courses for master's degrees in the Graduate School of Education are listed on the appropriate Master's Program Proposal.
+Required courses for master's degrees in the Graduate School of Education are listed on the appropriate page of the Master's Handbook.
 Students choose electives in consultation with their faculty advisor based on relevance to the degree program and the student's academic interests.

-NOTE: English for Foreign Students (EFSLANG 600 level) and Athletics, Physical Education and Recreation (ATHLETIC) courses are subject to Activity Unit limitations and cannot be applied to the master's degree.
+NOTE: English for Foreign Students (EFSLANG 600 level) and Athletics, Physical Education and Recreation courses cannot be applied to the master's degree.

 Some programs have a culminating project requirement for the Master's degree.
 Students will receive specific instructions from their Program Director and advisor on this requirement, which is generally due sometime in the last quarter of study.
-Upon completion of the Master's project, students will be required to submit a Master's Thesis Submission form to the Master's Programs Officer.
-The form is available from the Master's Programs Officer or on the Graduate School of Education website.
+Upon completion of the Master's project, students will be required to submit a Project Submission form to the Master's Programs Officer.
+The form is available on the Graduate School of Education website.

-At the beginning of the student's expected final quarter, the Master's Programs Officer will provide each student with a formal review of his or her progress toward fulfilling all degree requirements.
-It is each student's responsibility to follow up on the timely submission of any outstanding degree requirements in order to confer his or her degree.
+At the beginning of the student's expected final quarter, the Master's Programs Officer will review each student's final program proposal and update the student on their progress toward fulfilling all degree requirements.
+It is each student's responsibility to resolve any issues pertaining to their course enrollment and complete any outstanding degree requirements in order to confer his or her degree.